Report Contents

 A salvage title means the vehicle was declared a total loss by an insurance company — typically when repair costs exceed 70% of the vehicle's value.
 It can't be legally driven on Illinois roads with a salvage title.
 To get it road-legal, the owner has to repair it and get it inspected at the Secretary of State facility in Aurora (970 N Lake St), which then issues a rebuilt title.
 Rebuilt title vehicles are legal to drive and insure, but they're worth 20-40% less than clean title vehicles, and some insurance companies won't write full coverage on them.
 The VIN report shows you the complete title history, so you'll know if a vehicle's been salvaged and rebuilt — and in which state.
 That matters because repair standards vary, and some states are easier to get rebuilt titles in than others.

 Under 60 seconds in most cases.
-You enter the VIN or Illinois license plate number, the ClearVin API searches NHTSA, NMVTIS, auction databases, and insurance records, and you get the full report digitally.
+You enter the VIN or Illinois license plate number, our API searches NHTSA, NMVTIS, auction databases, and insurance records, and you get the full report digitally.
 It's instant access 24/7, so you can run it from the seller's driveway before you hand over money.
 The AI analysis takes another minute or two to generate — it evaluates the data and gives you a risk assessment, reliability prediction, and maintenance roadmap.
 If you're looking at multiple vehicles (which you should be), the Explorer plan gets you five reports for $40.94, so you can compare options without spending $65 on individual reports.

 Yes, if the accident was reported to insurance companies or resulted in a police report that made it into the NMVTIS database.
 The report shows accident history, damage severity, and whether the vehicle was declared a total loss.
 What it won't show is minor fender-benders that were paid out-of-pocket without insurance claims.
 For Aurora specifically, we see a lot of accident history from Route 59, I-88, and the tollways — high-traffic areas where rear-end collisions are common.
 The VIN report also pulls auction records, so if the vehicle went through Copart or IAA after an accident, you'll see photos of the pre-repair damage.
 That's huge for understanding what you're really buying, especially with rebuilt titles where the seller might downplay how bad the original damage was.

-VIN Checks in Other Illinois Cities
+VIN checks in other Illinois cities

-Explore vehicle history services across Illinois
+Explore vehicle history services across Illinois.

 Run an Aurora VIN check now — verify flood history, title status, and accident records in under 60 seconds.
+It's the smart way to buy a used car.